oconnor663/jacko.io/posts/snooze.md

 [impl1]: https://doc.rust-lang.org/std/future/trait.Future.html#impl-Future-for-%26mut+F
 [impl2]: https://doc.rust-lang.org/std/future/trait.Future.html#impl-Future-for-Pin%3CP%3E

-It will probably always be possible to snooze things when we're implementing `Future` by hand, and I don't think there's a simple, mechanical rule that could forbid it.
+That said, it will probably always be possible to snooze things when we're implementing `Future` by hand, and I don't think there's a simple, mechanical rule that could forbid it.
 But I also think we can live with that.
 Writing `poll` functions is "advanced mode" in async Rust.
 We don't often need to do it in application logic, and we don't need to teach it to beginners.
 We can just remember when we're looking at these things in code review:[^humans]

 [^humans]: As long as human beings are still doing code review I guess?
 But AIs